Mount Atkinson, Victoria: History

 Mount Atkinson is situated in the Kulin nation traditional Aboriginal country.
 The Wathaurong and Woiwurrung people are local custodians within the Kulin nation.

+The area is named for Mount Atkinson, a low hill that was a source of local lava flows.
+It is dwarfed by the more prominent Mount Cottrell a few kilometres to the west.

-The suburb was gazetted and approved by the Victorian Government in 2017.
-Before its inception, the area was a part of Rockbank, Truganina and Mount Cottrell.
+Residential development of the area was approved by the Victorian Government in 2017.

 Development

-Development in Mount Atkinson would include residential, educational facilities, a town centre, retail, parks and recreation, integrated industrial park, business precinct and a railway station.
+Development in Mount Atkinson includes residential, educational facilities, a town centre, retail, parks and recreation, integrated industrial park, business precinct and a railway station.
 City of Melton has retained the postcode for Mount Atkinson.

 Mt.
 Atkinson, Olivia and Grandview are the three housing estates in Mount Atkinson, and the largest of them is Mt.
 Atkinson by Stockland.
 Mt.
-Atkinson estate includes proposed facilities for the suburb, such as: Mount Atkinson train station, Westfield Mount Atkinson Town Centre, Edmund Rice Education's primary and secondary schools, a state primary school, a homemaker centre, a large business centre and commercial precinct, as well as the revitalised Skeleton Creek wetlands.
+Atkinson estate includes proposed facilities for the suburb, such as: Mount Atkinson train station, Mount Atkinson Town Centre, Edmund Rice Education's primary and secondary schools, a state primary school, a homemaker centre, a large business centre and commercial precinct, as well as the revitalised Skeleton Creek wetlands.

-$3 million dollars worth of funding had been allocated for the Stage 1 construction of a Catholic Primary School located on Clara Avenue, with the school owned and operated under the umbrella of Edmund Rice Education Australia.
+$3 million dollars' worth of funding had been allocated for the Stage 1 construction of a Catholic Primary School located on Clara Avenue, with the school owned and operated under the umbrella of Edmund Rice Education Australia.
 The new school is expected to open in 2023.

 The proposal to establish an entertainment premise of Mt.
 Atkinson Hotel was approved in March 2020, which is to be located on McKinley Drive.
 As a condition of approval, the expected completion of the hotel is to be by 31 August 2022.

+Parks and recreation

+Proposed local parks and recreation reserves include the Mount Atkinson Nature Reserve with sporting and recreation facilities.
+Currently there are seven active parks in the suburb and with one currently under construction.